 Growing up in Ashland, Oregon (home of the Oregon Shakespeare Festival!)
 I was given a wealth of opportunities to study the visual and performing arts, everything from music to improvisational theater to tap dance to ceramics and painting.
-As a young child and then a young adult, I discovered again and again that there were many ways of approaching any project, and that bringing concepts and lessons from my theater, dance, and music lessons into other parts of my life invariably allowed me to be more effective, successful, and motivated.
+As a young child and then a young adult, I discovered again and again that there were many ways of approaching any project.
+Bringing concepts and lessons from my theater, dance, and music lessons into other parts of my life invariably allowed me to be more effective, successful, and motivated.

-However, as I got older, I found it increasingly difficult to stay balanced in the face of increasing demands on my time.
-I began to recognize a pattern within my life of ‘boom and bust’, in which a period of intense productivity would inevitably be followed by an energetic crash.
+As I got older, I found it increasingly difficult to stay balanced in the face of increasing demands on my time.
+The harder I worked, the more I began to recognize a pattern within my life of ‘boom and bust’, in which a period of intense productivity would be followed by an energetic crash.

-Because I was so dedicated to self-care and balanced living, I went to Harvard for my undergraduate degree (Lol.That was a joke), and there found myself in an atmosphere that was both enlivening and challenging and also lopsided to the extreme.
-The parts of myself that loved glitter, finger paint, interpretive dance, and naptime felt unwelcome and even laughable in the academic atmosphere there, and while I found a small corner of friendly people and kindred spirits, I felt myself to be swimming upstream and floundering around a bit as I sought balance and academic success on my own terms.
+Because I was so dedicated to self-care and balanced living, I went to Harvard for my undergraduate degree (lol that last part was a joke).
+There, I found myself in an atmosphere that was both enlivening and also lopsided to the extreme.
+The parts of me that loved glitter, finger paint, interpretive dance, and nap time felt unwelcome and even laughable in the academic atmosphere there.
+While I found a small corner of friendly people and kindred spirits, I felt myself to be swimming upstream and floundering around as I sought balance and academic success on my own terms.

-Thank goodness there was part of me that knew that there had to be a better way forward than spiraling downward into a black hole of anxiety and taking out all my fear-based aggression on myself.
-As I gradually began to find other young people in my new community of San Francisco who were asking the same questions, I also took part in a variety of workshops and seminars that provided a safe and supportive container for me to look closely at my patterns of self-sabotage in order to see them more clearly and to shift into more helpful patterns.
-As I began to develop more self-compassion and more awareness around my blind spots and patterns of tripping myself up, I began to experiment with ways of circumventing these well-worn pathways and interrupting my old habits through creativity.
-In this process, I found a handful of approaches to be more reliable, less stressful, and more enjoyable than pushing myself until I crashed.
+Thank goodness there was part of me that knew that there had to be a better way forward than spiraling downward into a black hole of anxiety and despair and taking out all my fear-based aggression on myself.
+I gradually began to find other young people in my new community of San Francisco who were asking the same questions.
+I also took part in a variety of workshops and seminars that provided a safe and supportive container for me to look closely at my patterns of self-sabotage.
+I also worked to develop greater self-compassion, as I recognized that my tendency to beat myself up over the slightest misstep never helped me move forward.
+I developed more awareness around my blind spots and my particular patterns of tripping myself up.
+I began to experiment with ways of circumventing these well-worn pathways and interrupting my old habits through creativity.
+In this process, I found a handful of approaches to be more reliable, less stressful, and more enjoyable.

 - Put my own health, well-being, and happiness first.